 In so far as we are obliged by legislation and regulations to provide personal data, we will provide them to the relevant competent authorities.
 This may concern the provision of data to i.e. the tax authorities, the police, the Public Prosecution Service and supervisory authorities, such as in the Netherlands: the Authority for the Financial Markets AFM, the Dutch Central Bank DNB, the Data Protection Authority and the Consumer and Market Authority.

-We delete personal data made available to us in principle as soon as there is no longer a need to save the data for the purpose they were obtained.
+We may have a legitimate interests in some cases in retaining data for a longer period of time than specified.
 With a view to possible legal proceedings, personal data may be saved longer; the statutory limitation period is 3 years or even 30 years.
 Furthermore, personal data are saved longer where compliance with statutory obligations so requires.
 These obligations ensue in the Netherlands from, for instance, the Civil Code, The Financial Supervision Act, sanctions legislation and regulations, the State Taxes Act, the Turnover Tax Act and the Turnover Tax Implementation Decree, without being limited thereto.
 In that case, personal data will be saved for a period of ten years.

 7. Your rights

 You have the right to be informed on your personal data processed by HDI.
 Under certain conditions, you may request HDI to correct, complement or delete the personal data processed.
 Furthermore, you have the right to limit processing in certain cases.
 In certain cases, you may obtain the personal data you provided to HDI in a structured, current and machine-readable format.
 If you wish to exercise your rights and/or file a complaint against the way in which your data are processed, please contact our Data Protection Officer.

 If you have a complaint with regard to the processing of your personal data by HDI, please address it to:

 HDI Global SE, the Netherlands / HDI-Gerling Verzekeringen N.V.